Build Connections: Likability Is Your Social Currency

 4. Write about your experience and insights, even if you start by keeping it private

 Each time you share, you're putting currency into circulation.
-Sometimes the return is immediate – a meaningful conversation, a new connection.
+Sometimes the return is immediate.
 Other times, it's like planting seeds that bear fruit later.

-When you put your stories out there consistently, surprising things start happening.
+When you put your stories out there consistently, surprising things happen.
 New opportunities find you.
 Relationships deepen.
 Your network expands in ways you couldn't have engineered.

-I've seen this countless times.
-The manager who shared her struggle with imposter syndrome and suddenly found her team opening up about their own challenges.
-The entrepreneur who talked honestly about his failed first business and attracted investors who valued his resilience.
+I've seen the manager who shared her struggle with imposter syndrome find her team opening up about their own challenges.
+The entrepreneur who talked honestly about his failed first business attracted investors who valued his resilience.

 Here's what might come back when you share your stories: